openharmony/third_party_llvm-project/libc/docs/strings.rst

 =============  =========
 Function Name  Available
 =============  =========
-strerror
+strerror       |check|
-strerror_s
-strerrorlen_s
+strerror_r     |check|
 =============  =========

 Localized String Functions
 ==========================

-These functions require locale.h, and will be added when locale support is implemented in LLVM-libc.
+These functions require locale.h, and will be finished when locale support is implemented in LLVM-libc.

 =============  =========
 Function Name  Available
 =============  =========
-strcoll
+strcoll        Partially
-strxfrm
+strxfrm        Partially
 =============  =========

 ---------------------------